browshanravan/forecast_engine/README.md

-# Devcontainers based project template
+# forecast_engine

-This project serves as demo purposes only and is used as a template.
+This project is being developed actively.

-The project can also be viewed through GitHub codespaces service.
+The aim of the project is to showcase how to use prophet to predict/forecast timeseries data.